Charlotte Kemp Muhl

 Charlotte Kemp Muhl (born August 17, 1987), also known as Kemp Muhl, is an American musician, writer, model and director from Atlanta, Georgia.
 She is best known as a model for Maybelline.

-Muhl has been in a relationship with Sean Ono Lennon since 2007 and performs with him in the musical duo the Ghost of a Saber Tooth Tiger.
-She is also the bassist and band leader for the group Uni and the Urchins, which released their debut album in January 2023.
+Muhl has been in a relationship with Sean Lennon since 2007 and performs with him in the musical duo The Ghost of a Saber Tooth Tiger.
+She is also the bassist and band leader for the group UNI and The Urchins, which released their debut album in January 2023.

 Career

 Music

 Muhl is a singer, songwriter and multi-instrumentalist, playing guitar, bass, keyboard, and the accordion.
 Muhl has stated that she uses funds earned from her modeling career to produce her music.
-Muhl and Sean Ono Lennon formed the record company Chimera Music.
+Muhl and Sean Lennon formed the record company Chimera Music.

-In 2017, Muhl founded the band Uni, currently including vocalist Jack James and guitarist David Strange.
+In 2017, Muhl founded the band Uni.
+Currently, Uni includes vocalist Jack James and guitarist David Strange.
 On November 17, 2017, with their original vocalist Nico, they released their debut 7" single "What's the Problem" b/w "Adult Video".
 Both songs on the single had a music video, directed by Muhl, produced for them.
 "Mushroom Cloud", their second 7" single, was released March 23, 2018, with a video debuted on Rolling Stone.

 In 2024, Muhl was the bassist in St. Vincent's touring live band supporting the release of her seventh album All Born Screaming.

-She composed the score for Crispin Hellion Glover's feature film No!
+She composed the score for Crispin Glover's feature film No!
 YOU'RE WRONG. or: Spooky Action at a Distance (2025).